DerwenAI/strwythura/README.md

   1. Copy settings in `config.toml` into a custom configuration file.
   2. Subclass `DomainContext` to extend it for the use case.
   3. Define semantics in `domain.ttl` for the domain context.
-  4. Run entity resolutin on your structured data.
+  4. Run entity resolution to merge the structured datasets.
   5. Run `Ollama` and have already downloaded the Gemma3 LLM as described below.
   6. Instantiate new `DomainContext`, `Strwythura`, `VisHTML`, and `GraphRAG` objects or their subclassed extensions.
   7. ...